Pittule - authentic souvenir of Lecce€3-€8

 What makes Pittule authentic?

-Pittule are deeply tied to Salento’s culture of conviviality and moments of community celebration.
+Pittule are deeply connected to Salento conviviality and moments of community celebration.
 Traditionally they mark the beginning of the Christmas season: their preparation is associated with the eve of the Feast of the Immaculate Conception, when families and neighbors gather to fry and share the first pittule of the season.
-Offering them warm to anyone passing by is part of a deeply rooted domestic and hospitable culture.
-More than just food, they represent a collective ritual that opens the festive period.
+The gesture of offering them hot to anyone passing by is part of a deeply rooted domestic and hospitable culture.
+More than just food, they represent a collective ritual that opens the festive season.

 Where to find Pittule in Lecce?

-In Lecce they are easy to find in friggitorie, bakeries, and small Salento-style eateries, especially in the historic center.
-Many restaurants serve them as an appetizer or a snack to share.
-During local festivals and sagre across Salento they are often prepared in large pans outdoors.
-During the Advent season, particularly around December 8, they appear even more frequently in homes and local markets.
+In Lecce they are easy to find in fry shops, bakeries, and small eateries serving Salento cuisine, especially in the historic center.
+Many restaurants offer them as an appetizer or a snack to share.
+During local festivals and sagre across Salento they are often prepared in large outdoor frying pans.
+During the Advent period, particularly around December 8, they also appear more frequently in homes and local markets.

 How much does Pittule cost?